MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/audit-logs/issue-search-audit-log.md

 ---
-title: (Your request couldn't be completed.
-Please try again) when searching audit log.
+title: "Your request couldn't be completed.
+Please try again" error when searching audit log.
 description: Describes an error that occurs when a user tries to search the audit log in the Office 365 Security & Compliance Center.
 Provides a solution.
 author: simonxjx
 ms.author: v-six